 People often confuse data integrity with data security or data quality.
 However, these three are related but different concepts.

 Data security concerns measures taken to protect enterprise data from misuse.
 It includes using methods and techniques that make your data inaccessible to undesired parties or making selected data accessible to the desired parties.
 Data security breaches can threaten the existence of an organization.
 On the other hand, data integrity deals with the accuracy and completeness of data present in the database.

 Data quality ensures that the data stored in your database is compliant with the organization’s standards and requirements.
-In other words, it ensures maintaining data integrity in a database.
-In doing so, it applies a set of rules on a specific or complete dataset, and stores it in the target database.
-Moreover, a component of data quality is data accuracy that specifically refers to the correctness of values stored.
+In other words, it maintains integrity in a database.
+In doing so, it applies a set of rules to a specific or complete dataset and stores it in the target database.
+Moreover, a component of data quality is data accuracy, which specifically refers to the correctness of stored values.
 Data integrity vs. data accuracy can be understood by seeing data integrity as an umbrella term, whereby data accuracy is one of the many categories.

 Integrity of Data In a Database Table

-Consider the above image.
-While salary of all employees is in integer.
-One employee has a salary in alphanumeric characters.
-Since Salary table only accepts INT, this value will not be accepted by the database.
-This is one way the data is protected by the database using domain-level data integrity.
+Consider this example of data integrity.
+While the Salary of all employees is an integer, one employee has a salary in alphanumeric characters.
+Since the Salary table only accepts integers (INT), the value 697abc will not be accepted by the database.
+This one-way data is protected by the database using domain-level data integrity.

 Types of Data Integrity

 Data integrity is applied in all databases can be categorized into two main types:

 Protecting data against external factors, such as natural calamities, power outages, or hackers, falls under the domain of physical integrity.
 Moreover, human faults, storage attrition, and several other problems can make data operators unable to obtain information from a database.